cyrill-martin/money-and-citations/docs/README.md

 # Data Visualization

 This repository contains the files of the DaVi term project as part of my Certificate of Advanced Studies in Statistical Data Analysis & Data Visualization at the Swiss Distance University of Applied Sciences.

 ## Reproduce Locally

 In order to reproduce the visualizations locally, a local web server is required so that the data can be loaded from the CSV file.

 1. Clone repository with `git clone https://github.com/cyrill-martin/stats-and-dataviz.git`
-2. Navigate to the individual files in the cloned repository
+2. Navigate to the individual files in the "docs" folder of the cloned repository
 3. Start local server in repository
    For example:
    - with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for Visual Studio Code